 These small little balls are a powerhouse of nutrition and can prevent several diseases.
 Makhanas are mostly cultivated in wet and marshy lands of Asian countries.
-Traditionally, fox nuts were also known as lotus seeds and phool makhana in hindi simply because of its distinct flowery appearance.
-What’s more, makhnas belong to the Euryale genus and are known for their umpteen health benefits.
+Traditionally, fox nuts were also known as lotus seeds and Phool makhana in Hindi simply because of their distinct flowery appearance.
+What’s more, makhanas belong to the Euryale genus and are known for their umpteen health benefits.

-- It’s a good source of protein, carbohydrates, fibre, magnesium, potassium, phosphorus, iron and zinc.
+- It’s a good source of protein, carbohydrates, fiber, magnesium, potassium, phosphorus, iron, and zinc.

 - High in fiber and low in calories, it enables weight loss.

-- Its low sodium and high magnesium content makes it beneficial for those suffering from heart diseases, high blood pressure, diabetes and obesity.
+- Its low sodium and high magnesium content make it beneficial for those suffering from heart diseases, high blood pressure, diabetes, and obesity.